PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: Conclusion

-We will make our code publicly available and hope this will encourage other researchers to develop the field.
-While shape programs are an attractive representation of objects, there are indeed still many things to develop: They could be extended to consider deformable and articulated objects and to integrate textures.
-Moreover, as mentioned in the introduction, differentiable rendering of shape programs, as allowed by PyTorchGeoNodes, makes it possible to consider development of deep learning methods for creating shape programs from images in a self-supervised way.
-In this context, as one of many possible future directions, we propose to investigate whether deep networks can be trained to predict shape parameters from images or 3D point clouds while using our PyTorchGeoNodes to enable gradient propagation from various loss functions.
+Our code is publicly available and we hope this will encourage other researchers to develop the field and further extend possibilities with PyTorchGeoNodes.
+While procedural models / shape programs are an attractive representation of objects, there are indeed still many things to develop: \eg extensions to consider deformable and articulated objects and to integrate textures, or extensions for scene-level procedural models / programs (learned or designed in Blender for example) that would enable reasoning about object relationships and scene physics.
+Modularity of PyTorchGeoNodes enables integrations with other types of 3D representation, as we demonstrate with our integration of Gaussian Splatting.
+Moreover, differentiable rendering of PyTorchGeoNodes enables development of deep learning methods for creating shape programs from images in a self-supervised way.
+Finally, a major limitation is that our shape programs need to be designed by humans for different categories which can lead to limited expressiveness when applying our approach in the wild.
+Learning shape program designs from database of shapes would make our method easily applicable to novel categories.